liyxi/AdaptNAS/README.md

 ### Retrain

-To retrain the searched architecture, execute the following code:
+To retrain the searched architecture on the ImageNet, execute the following command:
 ```bash
 python train_imagenet.py \
     --arch arch_AdaptNAS \